DIJIT: A Robotic Head for an Active Observer: Experimental Results

 In Table~\ref{tab:errors}, we compare our results with previously reported saccade results from the literature.
 Some methods~\cite{vanOpstal, muhammad_neural_2015} are only evaluated in simulation.
 Simulations may involve many simplifications and may not account for mechanical and physical limitations and for deviations when manufacturing and assembling the robot; therefore, the results may vary significantly when applied to real robots.
 In these simulations, the error reported in~\cite{vanOpstal} is 1.47$^\circ$; and while the mean error reported in~\cite{muhammad_neural_2015} is less than 1$^\circ$, the error was calculated after a corrective saccade.
-DIJIT's error after a corrective saccade is 0.96$^\circ$.
-A corrective saccade is a saccade executed after a primary saccade to reduce its error~\cite{corrective_saccade}.
+DIJIT's error after a corrective saccade is 0.93$^\circ$ and 0.95$^\circ$ for the left and right cameras, respectively.